AmeerD/AmeerD.github.io/_pages/reading.md

 * Plutocrats, Chrystia Freeland

 ## Favourites and Recent Reads
+* A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, Jennifer Doudna & Samuel H. Sternberg (July 2021)
 * Astrophysics for People in a Hurry, Neil deGrasse Tyson (June 2021)
 * The Universe in a Single Atom, The Dalai Lama (May 2021)
 * Fierce Kingdom, Gin Phillips (April 2021)
 * Billion Dollar Whale, Tom Wright & Bradley Hope (March 2021)
 * A Promised Land, Barack Obama (February 2021)
+* The Book of Why: The New Science of Cause and Effect, Judea Pearl & Dana Mackenzie (January 2021)
 * Causal Inference, Miguel A. Hernán & James M. Robins (January 2021)
 * The Uninhabitable Earth: Life After Warming, David Wallace-Wells (November 2020)
 * The Wanderers, Meg Howrey (August 2020)
 * The Night Circus, Erin Morgenstern
-* The Book of Why: The New Science of Cause and Effect, Judea Pearl & Dana Mackenzie
 * All The Light We Cannot See, Anthony Doerr
 * Station Eleven, Emily St. John Mandel
 * The Martian, Andy Weir